adammertel/historical-geocoding-assistant/manual/README.md

 Level of assigned location certainty:

 * 1 - coordinates are precise (at the level of given granularity)
-* 2 - localisation is not precise (eg, centroid of region was used...)
+* 2 - localisation is not precise (eg centroid of the region was used...)
-* 3 - coordinates are possible but not certain
+* 3 - coordinates are likely but not certain
-* 4 - localisation is not possible (or unwanted)
+* 4 - localisation is not possible

 #### 2.1.6 localisation note